Neotys-Labs/Tricentis-Tosca/README.md

 	NeoLoadDataExchangeApiKey |  Default: empty | (Optional) E.g. abcb6dcd-ea95-4a6a-9c64-80ff55ff778d

 	Alternatively this can also be set as part of your TCShell script as shown in [examples/RunToscaExecution.tcs](./examples/RunToscaExecution.tcs)

+	_Hint: Set the repetition property on the ExecutionEntry to let one execution run repeatedly.
+This will increase the TPS as the workspace does not have to be reopened by the UserPath constantly._

 2. Prepare your Tosca execution environment to allow executions via the command line
   * Using a [TCShell Script](https://support.tricentis.com/community/manuals_detail.do?lang=en&url=tosca_commander/script_mode.htm) (for local execution when Tosca is installed on the same machine as the NeoLoad LoadGenerator)\